 Much of your time in Stardew Valley will be spent farming, harvesting, fishing, and generally doing a lot of nature stuff.
 There are many resources you can use for crafting various items, and while some are just aesthetic, others, like clay, can actually help you grow your farm in various ways.
 Here’s how to get clay in Stardew Valley.

 How Do You Get Clay in Stardew Valley?

 In order to easily get clay, you’ll need to till the ground with a hoe.
 You can till anywhere from your farm to the beach, but the beach is the best place to look because it’s the most likely to drop clay.
 Just anywhere in the ground will do, but it’s not guaranteed that you’ll get clay from any given spot.
 If you’ve made it to Ginger Island, you can also get some out of mining the Clay Nodes for a guaranteed drop.

-The mines are also a good place for finding it.
-Worm patches, which look like little plots of land where three worms are vibing on top of, sticking out of the ground, are particularly good for getting clay.
+The mines are also a good place for finding clay.
+Artifact spots, which look like little plots of land where three worms are vibing on top, are particularly good for getting clay.
 The next time you stumble across one of these, till there with your hoe and you might get some clay in return.
 Oftentimes, it’ll come out in clusters, but sometimes, you’ll wind up getting other artifacts that you can bring to the museum.

-Additionally, if you find a geode and take it over to the blacksmith in the southeast part of Pelican, there’s a chance clay can be what you’re left with once his job is done.
+Additionally, if you find a geode and take it over to the blacksmith in the southeast part of Pelican Town, there’s a chance that when Clint breaks it open, you’ll get clay as a product.
 This one’s random and rarer than just tilling around, so it’s not the most reliable option for trying to get your hands on some.

 There you have it, though!
-That’s how you get clay in Stardew Valley.
-If you need any more help with the game, might I suggest you check our guide wiki.
+That’s how to get clay in Stardew Valley.
+If you need any more help with the game, I suggest you check our guide wiki.
 It’s got plenty of useful posts, like how to get the ornate necklace or how to get blobfish, so be sure to give it a look.